status-im/handbook.status.im/src/remote-at-status/traveling-for-status.md

 Some of these points might not apply to offsites as they're usually centrally organized with their particular budget.

 Your travel budget comes from your team's budget.
-If you don't have previous approval or you haven't posted your travel plans yet, check out [Events and Meetings]("") before booking your trip.
+If you don't have previous approval or you haven't posted your travel plans yet, check out [Events and meetups]("") before booking your trip.

 If the travel falls outside your team's budget, talk with your team lead about the event or meeting you're attending and [create a travel request]("").